EdoardoTosin/Batch-Image-Converter/README.md

 ## Summary

-Python script that convert images to a certain dpi, max long side resolution and rgb color space.
+Python script that converts images to a certain dpi, max long side resolution and rgb color space.
 If images are not in jpg or png then they are all converted to jpg.

 ![Output](./doc/output.jpg)